-But all was good.
 And the rest of the way was just traipsing from rock to rock, boulder to boulder, down the sides of the stream.
-Just like in Malaysia.

 We emerged back out to the paved area by the roadside.
-To our surprise, there were now people there, sitting and resting in the area.
+To our surprise, there were now people there, resting.
 Perhaps they were likewise surprised to see us emerge from the jungle.

 They seemed like they belonged there – perhaps there were people posted to watch over the place.
 Perhaps they were rangers.
 I couldn’t work it out, from their conversation with Jason.
-In any case, I was busy trying to cut off the sole of my shoe that had come partially off during the hike.
+I was busy trying to cut off the sole of my shoe that had come partially off during the hike.
 When I was done, we flagged down a bus headed up to Vigan, and made a last stop to see Bantay belltower along the way.

 As for our day spent hiking?
 By both our measures, it was a decent hike!
-And I think, a much better day than if we had tried to force a long road trip hitting the sights along the Ilocos coastline.
+And I think we had a much better day than if we had tried to force a long road trip hitting the sights along the Ilocos coastline.